uScazima*

 • the rich intend to keep it that way.

 Let’s just make money.
 I don’t mean, go into business, make a profit, and get rich.
 That 1 has become next to impossible.
-Many commentators, more every day - it is becoming like 1950s ‘Ford vs Chev’ braai arguments - who are much more sussed about finance than me, tell us this: Yanis Varoufakis, Anna Bocca, Clara Mattei or Richard Wolff.
+More commentators every day (it is becoming like 1950s ‘Ford vs Chev’ arguments), and who are much more sussed about finance than me, tell us this: Yanis Varoufakis, Anna Bocca, Clara Mattei or Richard Wolff.
 Add politician Bernie Sanders if you think only economists think this way.

-That’s what I mean by making money.
-Crafting the stuff.
+That’s what I mean.
+Crafting it, creating my/our own money.
 That way, my vision is to accomplish a few things:

 • train youth in coding